 17 weeks pregnant with twins

 Your babies are at times very active.
 They can do somersaults – both forwards and backwards.
 Your uterus is growing continuously as your babies grow.
-Other people can most likely tell that you’re pregnant by now.

 18 weeks pregnant with twins